percona/percona-postgresql-operator/source/options.rst

 ``postgresql``, ``pg_hba``, or ``pg_ident`` sections for the appropriate PostgreSQL configuration files.

+Options applied globally via Patroni Distributed Configuration Store should go to the ``<cluster-name>-dcs-config`` section of the YAML code.
+Options applied to database servers locally should go to ``<cluster-name>-local-config`` and ``<cluster-name>-repl<i>-local-config`` sections (for Primary and i-th Replica database servers).

 .. note:: To find the cluster name, you can use the ``kubectl get pgo`` command.

-For example, let's set set the ``max_wal_senders`` parameter to ``10`` via the ConfigMap.
+For example, let's globally set the ``max_wal_senders`` parameter to ``10`` via the ConfigMap.
 Put it into the ``postgresql.parameters`` subsection of the YAML code present in the text editor:

 .. code:: yaml

+   cluster1-dcs-config: |
      postgresql:
        parameters:
          max_wal_senders: 10

 Save changes and exit your text editor to make options updated.
 Also, some options may require you to restart the cluster to ensure the configuration update took effect.